Designed By: Holmes Cook

 More photos of Putter Around The Park by Sam Wibatt on Flickr.

-See another miniature golf course designed by Holmes Cook at Rocky Glen Park featured on DefunctParks.com.
-The lighthouse-looking structure is similar to the one at Lagoon (see Golf-Fun Section above).
+Another miniature golf course designed by Holmes Cook at Rocky Glen Park featured a lighthouse-looking structure similar to the one at Lagoon (see Golf-Fun Section above).

 Holmes Cook Unveils 2 New Coin Machines.
 The Billboard, 12 Dec 1953.